-Storage and treatment tanks and lagoons at rural and semi-rural scours should be designed to safely contain their maximum operational load and comply with local regulations, including provision of sufficient freeboard.
-This should take into account the maximum volumes of effluent to be stored during seasons when land application may not be possible because of climatic conditions, as well as increased effluent volumes resulting from above average rainfall events (relevant authorities should be consulted on conditions required to satisfy local requirements).
+Storage and treatment tanks and lagoons, should be designed to contain their maximum operational load safely and comply with local regulations.
+This should take into account the maximum volumes of effluent to be stored during seasons when land application may not be possible because of climatic conditions, as well as increased effluent volumes resulting from unusually heavy rainfall events (relevant authorities should be consulted on conditions required to satisfy local requirements).
 A generally accepted standard is to design any system to cope with the wettest year in ten.